alexleach/bp_helpers/README.rst

 1. Exposing C++ STL iostream's
 ------------------------------

-a.
+i.
 Header Files

   - buffer_pointer_converter.hpp
   Defines a return_value_policy where an iostream can be exposed like a Python buffer

   - return_buffer_object.hpp
   Defines a buffer<> template, which can be used to map STL iostreams to a PyTypeObject's PyBufferProcs struct.

-b.
+ii.
 And their corresponding source files:-

   - buffer_pointer_converter.cpp

   - return_buffer_object.cpp

 2. Exposing std::list
 ---------------------

   - make_list.hpp
   Wraps std::list

   - make_callback.hpp
   Code to help call a Python function from C++ (in sort).
   Probably duplicated functionality...

 3. Thread safety
 ----------------

 - make_threadsafe.hpp
 RAII for Python GIL and ThreadState